Adolphe Thiers: July Revolution (1830)

 Thiers reacted immediately and forcefully.
 On the front page of his newspaper, the National, he declared: "The legal regime is over; that of force has begun; in the situation in which we are placed, obedience has ceased to be an obligation."
 He persuaded the editors of the other major liberal newspapers to publish a joint declaration of opposition, which was published on the morning of 27 July.
 Later that morning, the prefect of police arrived at the National with orders to put the newspaper out of business.
 He brought workers who seized key mechanical parts of the printing presses, and locked the building.
 As soon as the prefect left, the same workers who had locked the building and disabled the presses re-opened it and put the presses back into service.
 Anti-royalist demonstrations broke out in many parts of Paris.
 Thiers and his allies briefly left the city to avoid arrest, but soon came back.
 Thiers noticed that the anti-royalist demonstrators had attacked shops which had signs showing that they were patronized by Charles X, but not those which advertised they were patronized by the King's cousin, Louis-Philippe, the Duke of Orleans, whose family had been sympathetic to the French Revolution.
 Without consulting with Louis-Philippe, whom he had never met, Thiers immediately had posters printed and put up around Paris declaring that the Duke of Orleans was a friend of the people, and he should take the crown.

 With the painter Ary Scheffer, a friend of Louis-Philippe, he rode on horseback immediately to the Duke's residence in Neuilly, but found that the Duke had left and was in hiding at another chateau in Raincy.
 Thiers talked instead to the Duke's wife, Marie-Amélie, and his sister, Madame Adélaïde.
 Thiers explained that they wanted a representative monarchy and a new dynasty, and that everyone knew that Louis-Philippe was not ambitious and had not sought the crown for himself.
 Madame Adelaide agreed to take the proposition to the Duke.
 The Duke returned to Neuilly at ten in the evening and learned what had happened from his wife.
-He put on a tricolor ribbon, the symbol of the opposition, and rode to the Palais-Royal, where Thiers, the Marquis de Lafayette and Jacques Laffitte were waiting.
+He put on a tricolor ribbon, the symbol of the opposition, and rode to the Palais-Royal, where Thiers, the Marquis de La Fayette and Jacques Laffitte were waiting.
 Together, they persuaded him to take the throne and discussed how it would be done.
 That afternoon, they rode to the Hotel de Ville.
-Louis-Philippe, wrapped in a tricolor flag, was presented to the huge and cheering crowd in front of the Hotel de Ville by LaFayette.
+Louis-Philippe, wrapped in a tricolor flag, was presented to the huge and cheering crowd in front of the Hotel de Ville by La Fayette.
 King Charles X withdrew his proposed new government and offered to negotiate, but it was too late.
 He and his son departed the Chateau of Saint-Cloud and left France for exile in England.